 It does not need to be very elaborate.
 Please personalize your comment, but you may say something simple along the lines of:

 The math section of the PERT should be kept as an alternative to the Algebra I EOC.
 If the PERT is used as an entrance exam for high school students to take college level math courses in the Florida dual enrollment system, it is perfectly adequate to serve as an alternative for the Algebra I EOC.

-Remember - You have until May 7th Read more
+Remember - You have until May 7th to try to keep this means of opting out!
+Read more